alpinezx/searxng-plus/LM_STUDIO_MCP.md

 ## Cleaner Web Page Reading with mcp-fetch-server

-SearXNG includes a `web_url_read` tool for reading web pages, but it can return cluttered output — navbars, footers, ads, and other boilerplate mixed in with the actual content.
+SearXNG's built-in `web_url_read` tool can return cluttered output — image tags, anchor fragments, repeated boilerplate, and layout noise mixed in with the actual content.
+This wastes context window and makes it harder for your model to extract what it needs.

-**mcp-fetch-server** is a free, no-API-key alternative that uses Mozilla Readability (the same engine as Firefox Reader View) to extract just the article content as clean Markdown.
-This means less noise for your model and significantly lower token usage — particularly important when running local models with limited context windows.
+**mcp-fetch-server** replaces it with a cleaner alternative that uses Mozilla Readability (the same engine as Firefox Reader View) to extract just the article content as clean Markdown.
+Less noise, lower token usage, and a more reliable experience — particularly important when running local models with limited context windows.

-It runs entirely on your Windows machine via `npx` — nothing is installed on the Ubuntu server.
+**Privacy:** mcp-fetch-server runs entirely on your Windows machine via `npx`.
+Nothing leaves your network except the direct request to the target website — the same as opening the page in a browser.
+It is the fully private option for page reading.

+**Limitation:** Like `web_url_read`, it can only read HTML that is present when the page first loads.
+JavaScript-heavy pages that render content dynamically after load may return incomplete or empty results.
+See the Jina Reader section below for how to handle those.

 ### Requirements